Financial Stability Report 2019: vulnerabilities and risks

 Climate change and measures to mitigate climate change may result in losses and funding problems for banks.
 This entails risks to financial stability, which is why it is important for the financial sector to include climate risks in overall risk assessments.

 In its bi-annual Financial Stability Report, Norges Bank assesses the financial stability outlook.
 The Report discusses cyclical and structural developments in financial markets, the Norwegian economy, banks and other financial institutions.
 Assessments of the countercyclical capital buffer and other recommendations for measures to safeguard financial stability are made on the basis of vulnerabilities, risks and resilience in the financial system.
-See assessments of financial stability
+See all Financial stability reports

 ISSN 1503-8858 (online).